jeetsukumaran/fuzzysnake/README.txt

 FuzzySnake
 ==========

-A Fuzzy-finder for the terminal.
+A fuzzy-finder for the terminal.
 A single-file pure-Python (2.7 and 3.4) file-only version of `quickfind <https://github.com/Refefer/quickfind>`_ .
 List, filter, and open files for editing from your shell like CtrlP for Vim.
 The single-file pure-Python design constraint ensures extreme deployment ease